gathik-jindal/MooreMachine/README.md

 This project implements a Moore Machine in Python.
 A Moore Machine is a finite state machine where the outputs depend only on the current state.

-### So far, the Moore Machine works by taking the input and increasing it by 1.
-The completed methods are pwl, input passing, and plotting.
-TODO: Clock, Bus, Actual Machine

 ## Table of Contents

 - [Introduction](#introduction)